We've launched new tax management features. Learn more

 Why are rebates better than discounts?

-They’re way better for profit margins.
+Rebates are way better for profit margins than discounts.

 • You will generate about 10% fewer additional sales through a rebate program